speedracer05/Covid_CalFresh/README.md

-# Charting Covid-19 Impact to California's Food Assistance Program (SNAP)
+# Charting Covid-19 Impact to California's Food Assistance Program

 ## Project Proposal
 For our team project, we wanted to understand if usage of California's CalFresh program surged as a result of increased COVID-19 infection rates.
-CalFresh is California's implementation of the Federal Supplemental Nutrition Assistance Program, which provides food benefits to help people purchase food at the grocery store.
+CalFresh is California's implementation of the Federal Supplemental Nutrition Assistance Program (SNAP), which provides food benefits to help people purchase food at the grocery store.
 We'll take a look how COVID affected various counties and the relationship of COVID to employment, population and usage of CalFresh benefits.

 ###### Scope
 Key assumption: As Covid infection rates increased, so did usage of CalFresh benefits.